 For Global Professional Services Firms, Remote & Hybrid Workforce Means More Compliance Issues

 The rapid transformation of business models and digital innovation has brought change across the professional services industry.
-Most professional services firms have adopted working remotely and need modern tools to manage business processes, projects, people, & revenues in a highly competitive market and drive future growth and profitability.
+Most professional services firms have adopted working remotely and need modern tools to manage business processes, projects, people, and revenues in a highly competitive market and drive future growth and profitability.

 Until now, service organizations have been thinking of compliance as defining a set of rules and frameworks to maintain business compliance.
 But let’s consider what compliance is capable of doing and how it can drive more profitability for the business.
 As a Deloitte report points out: